For the following projects, you have to take care of

 validation before any data is saved in the

-and update
+add and update methods.

 in the model code of your app, while In the user interface ("view") code you have to take care of